Paulkitty/pride/README.md

 3. I don't know the flag exists
 * If you want to me to make a flag sooner, please contact me with the information listed above.
 Sources are especially hard for me to find.
 * I will not be adding any flags that were made to be exclusionary, bigoted, or hateful.
+* I will not be adding any complex flags as they are beyond my skill level.
+I will try to learn how to create rings to make an intersex flag.